 You’re the customer.

 The details of your coverage aren’t a secret.
 Most of the information you’d want is in your insurance policy, but insurance policies are dull reading.
-Many people don’t read their policy and don’t fully understand their coverage.
+Many people don’t read their policies and don’t fully understand their coverage.

 It isn’t the agent’s responsibility to explain every single detail in a policy, but we expect agents to represent us and advise us well.
 Some insurance agents embrace a policy of full disclosure.
 Other agents want to make the sale quickly and move on to the next sale.
 Similar to other industries, there are good agents, bad agents, and those in-between.